scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 Many of these devices can be emulated by ScummVM:

 - PC Speaker: emulates the built-in PC speaker.
 This is mostly supported by older games, and was the only option before sound cards became widely used.

+    *pcspk*

 - IBM PCjr: emulates the sound of the 1984 IBM PCjr computer, which, enhanced with a Texas Instruments chip, provided three-voice sound and a white noise generator.

+    *pcjr*

 - Creative Music System `(C/MS) <https://en.wikipedia.org/wiki/Sound_Blaster#Creative_Music_System>`_: emulates the first sound card developed by Creative Technology (later Creative Labs), the precursor to the SoundBlaster line of sound cards.
 The C/MS provided 12 channels of square-wave stereo sound.

+    *cms*

 - C64 Audio: emulates the sound chip `(Sound Interface Device) <https://theconversation.com/the-sound-of-sid-35-years-of-chiptunes-influence-on-electronic-music-74935>`_ in the Commodore 64 computer.
 The SID was a three-voice synthesizer module, with a fourth voice for sampled drums or speech.

+    *C64*

 - Amiga Audio: emulates the Amiga audio chip, `Paula <https://en.wikipedia.org/wiki/Original_Chip_Set#Audio>`_, which had four 8-bit PCM sound channels.

+    *CAMD*

 - FM-Towns Audio: emulates the audio of the `FM Towns PC  <https://en.wikipedia.org/wiki/FM_Towns#Sound>`_.
 Games on FM Towns computers often used audio CD standard tracks.
 The soundchips were capable of eight PCM voices and six FM channels.

+    *towns*

 - PC-98 Audio: emulates the audio of the NEC PC-9801-26 and PC-9801-86 sound cards.

+    *pc98*

 - SegaCD Audio: emulates the audio of the Sega CD add-on for the Sega Genesis/32x.

+    *segacd*

 To find out which emulation is compatible with the game you're playing, have a look at the manual that comes with the game.